wyang342/http-server-two/README.md

 # HTTP Server Two

 ## Release 1 - Templates
 Returning a hard-coded responses for every request isn't very useful, and generating HTML in Python is a bit of a chore.
 Fortunately, there's a Python library called Jinja2 that makes generating HTML much easier.
-Take a look at this introduction to [Jinja2](http://jinja.pocoo.org/docs/2.10/intro/) before continuing:
+Take a look at [this introduction](http://jinja.pocoo.org/docs/2.10/intro/) to Jinja2 before continuing.

-`Jinja` allows us to write `HTML` and run `Python` code in it before it gets rendered.
-Run `pip install Jinja2` in your terminal.
+Jinja allows us to write `HTML` and interpolate `Python` code inside.
+Run `pip install Jinja2` in your terminal to get started.

-We'll start off by creating a `templates` directory and then creating a `Jinja` template for our `/time` route: `templates/time.html`.
+We'll start off by creating a `templates` directory and then creating a Jinja template for our `/time` route: `templates/time.html`.
 Then we write some boilerplate `HTML` and add an `<h1>` tag to display our time using brackets: `{{ time }}` The two brackets are special tags to let `Jinja2` know we want it to run/interpolate some Python code into the final HTML string.

 ```HTML
 <!-- templates/time.html -->